-6T ST МТ LT 01 To protect the natural resources of the County - including water, air, soil and minerals No obvious effect.
-0 0 0 02 To avoid or reduce flood risk as a result of minerals and waste development corridors needs to protect and enhance the function of floodplains. ++ ++ ++ No similar requirement for National Forest.
+ST MT LT 01 To protect the natural resources of the County - including water, air, soil and minerals No obvious effect.
+0 0 0 02 To avoid or reduce flood risk as a result of minerals and waste development corridors needs to protect and enhance ++ ++ ++ No similar requirement for National Forest.
 The sequential test requires Local Plans to direct new development to flood zone 1 in the first instance.
-03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora Policy seeks protection of biodiversity in Charnwood Forest and Strategic River Corridors. ++ ++ ++ No similar requirement for National Forest.
+03 To conserve biodiversity and geodiversity conservation interests, avoiding damage to or fragmentation of major features of importance for fauna and flora ++ ++ ++ No similar requirement for National Forest.
 04 To minimise minerals and waste management's contribution to climate change through reduced greenhouse gas emissions by less reliance on primary minerals, and increased reuse, recovery, recovery and recycling No obvious effect.
-0 0 0 05 To maximise the sustainable transportation of minerals and waste, through the use of non- road alternatives and the reduction of the distance travelled by untreated waste No obvious effect.
+0 0 0 05 To maximise the sustainable transportation of minerals and waste, through the use of nonroad alternatives and the reduction of the distance travelled by untreated waste No obvious effect.
 0 0 0 06 To conserve the quality of the countryside and landscape Policy seeks protection of landscape in Charnwood Forest and Strategic River Corridors. ++ ++ ++ No similar requirement for National Forest.